arkency/posts/posts/2016-07-08-testing-soap-api-adapters.md

 end
 ```

-First we stub getting the `WSDL`.
+First, we stub getting the `WSDL`.
 I downloaded it
 myself and saved under `spec/fixtures/pg.wsdl.xml`.
-They are usually quite a lenghty files so I prefer to
+They are usually quite a long files, so I prefer to
 keep their content outside of the specification.
 It remains the same and does not depend on any
-paramters that we could pass so it does not bring
+parameters that we could pass so it does not bring
 anything valuable to the spec.

 Then we stub the `GoodsShipped` request that we issue.
-It contains the static data coming from configuration
+It contains the static data coming from the configuration
 and the provided `order_id`.
 I have taken the XML
 structure of the file from savon logs while playing
 with the API.
 Sometimes you have the correct